 The British Transport Police Authority (BTPA) is responsible for ensuring an efficient and effective police force for the railways.
-It was established by the Railways and Transport Safety Act 2003, which lays out a number of responsibilities for the Authority.
+It was established by the Railways and Transport Safety Act 2003, which sets out a number of responsibilities for the Authority.

 Setting BTP’s strategy